 Tuna is among the most consumed fish in the world.
 The United Nations even celebrates “World Tuna Day” on the second of May to mark the economic and nutritional importance of the fish (1).
 However, you may be doubtful about the safety of tuna for babies as it is quite likely to contain mercury, which may have adverse effects on your baby’s health (2).

-In this MomJunction post, we provide all the information about the health benefits of tuna for babies, precautions to observe, and recipes to prepare the fish for infants.
+Keep reading this post, where we provide more information about the health benefits of tuna for babies, precautions to observe, and recipes to prepare delicious fish dishes for infants.